andrewpmilne/project-five-golf-data-analytics/README.md

   *Validation:*
   Train a classification model using all strokes gained metrics as features to predict whether a player finishes in the top ten.
 Examine feature importance or model coefficients to assess the contribution of each skill category.

-## Mapping Business Requirements to Data Analysis and ML Tasks
+## Rationale to map the business requirements to the Data Visualisations and ML tasks

 ### Business Requirement One: Data Visualisation, Correlation, and Clustering